-- 7.6 Eastbourne's Local Housing Need, calculated through the standard methodology that was introduced as part of the revisions to the NPPF in 2018, currently amounts to 735 net additional homes per annum.
+- 7.6 Eastbourne's Local Housing Need, calculated through the standard methodology, currently amounts to 710 net additional homes per annum.
 This is significantly more than the housing target in the Core Strategy, which itself has not been achieved for a number of years despite the fact that the presumption in favour of sustainable development has been applicable. - 7.7 Eastbourne has a number of geographic constraints to development, including the South Downs National Park to the west, the English Channel to the south, and a tightly drawn administrative boundary with Wealden District to the north and east.
-A significant proportion of the town is within an area of flood risk, particularly Eastbourne Park in the centre of the town, the majority of which is functional floodplain and therefore not suitable for development. - 7.8 As such, a local housing need of 735 net additional homes per annum is unachievable within the Borough, but due to the Core Strategy being more than 5 years old, this local housing need is used to calculate the five year housing land supply and has a strong influence on the result of the Housing Delivery Test.
+A significant proportion of the town is within an area of flood risk, particularly Eastbourne Park in the centre of the town, the majority of which is functional floodplain and therefore not suitable for development. - 7.8 As such, a local housing need of 710 net additional homes per annum is unachievable within the Borough, but due to the Core Strategy being more than 5 years old, this local housing need is used to calculate the five year housing land supply and has a strong influence on the result of the Housing Delivery Test.